 Let's look at some interesting use cases of supply chain disruptions

-Amul, one of the well-known FMCG company in India, witnessed an unexpected surge in the demand for dairy products and a sharp decline for frozen products.
+The first use-case for understanding Supply chain disruption is Amul.
+Amul, which is the leading organization in dairy sector in India, witnessed an unexpected surge in the demand for dairy products and a sharp decline for frozen products.
 It has a very complex supply chain management, which is multi-layered and multi-dimensional.
 It required a super agile, extraordinarily scalable and responsive solutions that would offer real-time visibility and complete control to their complex logistic management process.
 A complete disaster recovery solution was much needed given the highly perishable nature of the products.

 Jaguar Land Rover